yuluqinn/CCM-site/README.md

 **Meeting time and location**:
 **Lecture.** We have a "flipped classroom" model.
 Lectures will be pre-recorded and available to watch on Vimeo.
 Please watch the lecture *before* the date it is listed under, so that we have a productive live discussion.
+Please come ready with your questions.
 Live discussion of the lectures is blended on Mondays 1:35-2:35 PM.
 In person GCASL_C95 - Global Center for Academic & Spiritual Life, 238 Thompson Street (capacity = 56).
 Zoom link in NYU Classes.